madrury/csvtools/README.md

     0,"Hello, Dave.",3
     1,"Hello, \"Matt\", if that is your real name!",4

-Note that the header may be included as the first line in the file when working with csvtools, and that files may include quoting characters.
+  Note that the header may be included as the first line in the file when working with csvtools or supplied as a seperate file with the `-r` options.
+Csvtools is aware of quoting, see the `-q` argument to many of the tools.
+Csvtools is also aware of alternate delimiters, see the `-d` arhument to many of the tools.
+All of the tools has detailed help available with `-h`.

 Csvtools has utilities for: